BenValcour/newclassroom-takehome-project-pytest/README.md

 - The "nat" property is the value used to control the  countByCountry action.
 The "country" property in the "location" object is ignored as part of testing.
 - The value of the "password" property is assumed to be valid keyboard input.
 Consideration is made for testing of passwords that have non-English language alphabetic characters.
 - For countPasswordComplexity results, it is assumed the name is the password, and the value is its complexity.
 It is assumed the result set should not contain duplicate name entries.
 - The users data may be incomplete.
 That is, for a successful user response, the user object will have all properties present, but may contain properties with empty values.
 For example, Users[0]["Gender"] might be null or an empty string.
-These scenarios are considered for error cases and validating service behavior with missing/unexpected values.
+These scenarios are considered for error cases and verifying service behavior with missing/unexpected values.

  ## Implementation